doverunner/multi-drm-react-native-sdk/README.md

 #### **iOS**

-- `doverunner-react-native-sdk` uses cocoapods to install `DOVERUNNER Multi-DRM iOS SDK`.
+- `doverunner-react-native-sdk` uses cocoapods to install `DoveRunner Multi-DRM iOS SDK`.

   > For information on how to install and use cocoapods, please refer to the [cocoapods official website][5].